-11 Oct What Great Relationships and Carrying A Heavy Table Have In Common
+11 Oct What Do Great Relationships and Carrying Heavy Furniture Have In Common?

 Imagine you and your partner are helping each other move a heavy piece of furniture from one room to another.
 Imagine that that it’s really precious, a family heirloom perhaps.
 Neither of you want to see it bumped, dropped, or damaged.

 Each of you take an end and start lifting.
 You navigate across the room, perhaps down some stairs or around a corner… and as you go, you automatically give each other feedback about what you need from the other in order to do the job well:

 “Hang on!
 Back up a little… I need a bit more space around this corner”

 “Slow down!
 Sorry, I’m loosing my grip.
 Can we put it down for a second?”